 For purposes of the consolidated statement of cash flows, cash and cash equivalents include cash on hand and in banks, including restricted cash.
-Cash and cash equivalents at the end of the reporting period as shown in the consolidated statement of cash flows can be reconciled to the related items in the consolidated statements of financial position as follows:
+Cash and cash equivalents at the end of the reporting period as shown in the consolidated statement of cash flows can be reconciled to the related items in the consolidated statement of financial position as follows:

-December 31, 2022 December 31, 2021

-Cash and cash equivalents \$139,056,863 \$452,802,049
+Cash and cash equivalents \$ 452,802,049

-Current restricted cash 90,222 19,083
+Current restricted cash 19,083

-139,147,085 452,821,132
+452,821,132

-Non-current restricted cash 735,312 735,312
+Non-current restricted cash 735,312

-Total \$139,882,397 \$453,556,444
+Total \$ 453,556,444

 Restricted cash represents balances held by the Entity that are only available for use under certain conditions pursuant to the loan agreements entered into by the Entity.
 Such conditions include payment of monthly debt service fee and compliance with certain covenants set forth in the loan agreement.
 These restrictions are classified according to their restriction period: less than 12 months and over one year, considering the period of time in which such restrictions are fulfilled.
-Non-current restricted cash was classified within guarantee deposits made in the accompanying consolidated statements of financial position.
+Non-current restricted cash was classified within guarantee deposits made, restricted cash and others in the accompanying consolidated statement of financial position.